MonashRobotics/ECE4191/RPI/README.md

 ```
 sudo apt-get update
 sudo apt-get upgrade
-sudo apt-get install git python3-scipy jupyter libatlas-base-dev tmux htop vim python3-pip python3-matplotlib libgl-dev net-tools python3-gpiozero
+sudo apt-get install git python3-scipy jupyter libatlas-base-dev tmux htop vim python3-pip python3-matplotlib libgl-dev net-tools python3-gpiozero avahi-daemon
 ```

-Now, assuming you're on the same network, logging in to the pi remotely will be a lot easier going forward, just using:
+We installed the avahi daemon to make getting on our pi easier.
+Assuming you're on the same network and set up the hostname correctly, logging in to the pi remotely will be a lot easier going forward, just using:
 ```
 ssh ubuntu@ECE4191GROUPNO.local
 ```